beny23/myblog/content/posts/making_software_quickly.md

 When I started, I think it is fair to say that these legacy services were considered a bit of an aberration.
 We were using 13-year old Java code with Oracle, the rest of the MDTP platform were on Scala services with Mongo data stores.
-This meant that our services needed a lot of special treatment as our stuff didn’t work in the same manner as all the other service.
+This meant that our services needed a lot of special treatment as our stuff didn't work in the same manner as all the other service.
 And that created friction.
-Especially as MDTP is an “opinionated platform”.
-This means that there are certain ways of doing things and the platform teams are very careful to "guide" the service teams to ensure that everyone follows the same patterns, concentrating more on solving business problems, and not technology problems.
+Especially as MDTP is an "opinionated platform".
+This means that there are certain ways of doing things, and the platform teams are very careful to "guide" the service teams to ensure that everyone follows the same patterns, concentrating more on solving business problems, and not technology problems.
 In practice, this meant requests for different types of infrastructure were very often met with a stern "No".
 At the time this was frustrating, but I quickly came to understand that this is with very good reason.
 I do not